 Key messages from the various presentations and opinions indicated that there is need for a shared agenda to build momentum and support for district-focused approaches and how to scale up the lessons generated so far from the on-going efforts.
-Districts, with support from partners, should target developing a WASH system that meet all the pillars of ownership, governance, sustainability, technical capacity and partnerships among others.
+Districts, with support from partners, should target developing a WASH system that meet all the pillars of ownership, governance, sustainability, technical capacity partnerships.
 Stakeholders should also not always assume that District Assemblies have everything it takes to manage a WASH system.
-In building partnerships to establish a WASH system, therefore, roles and responsibilities should be clearly spelt out to ensure that the right partner is at the right place and at the right time.
+In partnering to establish a WASH system, therefore, roles and responsibilities should be clearly spelt out to ensure that the right partner is at the right place and at the right time.